Troubleshooting Session Manager

 -

 Solution A: This issue can occur when the root volume on the managed node is full.
 Due to lack of disk space, SSM Agent on the node stops working.
 To resolve this issue, use Amazon CloudWatch to collect metrics and logs from the operating systems.
-For information, see Monitoring memory and disk metrics for Amazon EC2 Linux instances or Monitoring memory and disk metrics for Amazon EC2 Windows instances.
+For information, see Collect metrics, logs, and traces with the CloudWatch agent in the Amazon CloudWatch User Guide.

 -